 The Deduplication (p.
 19) add-on enables you to create bootable media with the back up to a deduplicating vault functionality.
+This add-on can be installed to either of the media builder distributions.

-1.3.5 Acronis Wake-on-LAN Proxy
+1.3.7 Acronis Wake-on-LAN Proxy